Fund Rules

 Reviews that are flagged by the automated scripts are referred to Community Moderators for further assessment.
 Community Moderators may discard reviews which are not authentic and which do not comply with these rules and the Community Reviewers Guide.

-An additional ‘spot check’ will be performed by Moderators, who will be provided with a small number of reviews made by community reviewers that were not flagged by scripts.
-This helps minimize potentially adverse behaviors, only discarding reviews which do not comply with these rules and the guidelines provided in the F13 Community Reviewers Guidelines (these Guidelines will be published ahead of the Community Review stage).
+An additional ‘spot check’ will be performed by Community Moderators, who will be provided with a small number of reviews made by community reviewers that were not flagged by scripts.
+This helps minimize potentially adverse behaviors, only discarding reviews which do not comply with these rules and the guidelines provided in the Community Reviewers Guidelines (these Guidelines will be published ahead of the Community Review stage).

 The vast majority of reviews are people’s genuine opinions and these will be included in the voting process to help inform voters about the opinions of Community Reviewers.
 If a review is flagged, there is likely a reason attributed to the flag and information about which reviews and reviewers were flagged and discounted will be published in the Catalyst Gitbook.